Lincolnshire County Council leader defends £469 million debt

 “To help manage the network most effectively across our vast rural area, we encourage residents to report potholes, as well as carrying out our own inspections, so that we can repair defects as quickly as possible.

-“Whilst we know we still have more to do, it is encouraging that our maintenance strategy is working; Lincolnshire’s principal road network is in a better condition than the average rural authority, and the condition of our unclassified roads has significantly improved,” said Coun Hill.
+“Whilst we know we still have more to do, it is encouraging that our maintenance strategy is working; Lincolnshire’s principal road network is in a better condition than the average rural authority, and the condition of our unclassified roads has significantly improved.”

 Comment Guidelines